slowmist/MasterMCP/README.md

 ## Project Introduction

-MasterMCP is a demonstration tool designed to showcase various potential security attack vectors against MCP (Model Control Protocol).
+MasterMCP is a demonstration tool designed to showcase various potential security attack vectors against MCP (Model Context Protocol).
 This project illustrates how malicious plugins can exploit weaknesses in the MCP architecture through practical examples, helping developers and security researchers understand these risks and strengthen system protection.

 ## Features